-By engaging in competition at SMS, you hereby agree to have read the 2019 NASCAR Whelen All American Series rulebook, The SMS 2019 General rulebook and the 2019 SMS Late Model rulebook.
+By engaging in competition at SMS, you hereby agree to have read the Nascar Weekly Racing Series rulebook, The SMS General rulebook and the SMS Late Model rulebook.

-All 2019 NASCAR Whelen All American Series (NWAAS) rules will be enforced for the SMS Late Models, when applicable, with the following changes and/or additions (EIRI).
+All 2020 NASCAR Weekly Racing Series (NWRS for Late Model Stock) rules will be enforced for the SMS Late Models, when applicable, with the following changes and/or additions (EIRI).
 SMS Officials decisions regarding rules are final and non-appealable.

-DRIVER ELIGIBILITY – All drivers must have a NASCAR CHD (Charger Division Driver) or higher license.
-Drivers competing in the Late Model division at SMS will not be permitted in the DARE Stock, Limited Late Model, or SK Light Modified® divisions on the same event date.
+DRIVER ELIGIBILITY – All SMS Late Model drivers must have a NASCAR CHD (Charger Division Driver) license.
+Drivers competing in the Late Model division at SMS will not be permitted in the Street Stock, Limited Late Model, or SK Light Modified® divisions on the same event date.
 Drivers must be minimum 16 years of age.

 20G – 1.3 APPROVED COMPETITION MODELS-

-The following are the 2017 approved steel body models eligible for competition:
+The following are the 2020 approved body models eligible for competition: